AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 **Parameter Definitions:**

-*	`forward_errors <-` – specifies the variable we are going to store the results within in our R environment
+*	`forward_errors <-` – specifies the variable that will store the results within in our R environment

 *	`learnErrors()` – the DADA2 function we are calling, with the following parameters set within it

-*	`fls=` – the path to the forward filtered reads, if not paired-end data, this would be the only reads and the following “reverse_errors” object would not be created
+*	`fls=` – the path to the forward filtered reads

-*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying number to run)
+*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number to run)

 ```R
 reverse_errors <- learnErrors(fls=“Filtered-R2.fq.gz”, multithread=TRUE)